 This backpack’s nifty external pockets and sleeves are great for the traveler that loves to bring lots of tech and gadgets along on a trip.
 The two water bottle pockets on the outside are handy as well.

-Starting with the most important, it has a dedicated lie-flat 17″ laptop panel on the back.
+Starting with the most important, it has a dedicated lie-flat 17″ laptop compartment on the back.
 So you can get to your laptop easily for that ever-present security check.
 Unfortunately, there are no straps to secure your laptop or tablet in place.

 The front-most area has a well organised compartment with a neoprene tablet sleeve, and other smaller pockets.
 This means lots of space for your mobile phone, power bank, camera and kindle, if you brought it along!

 It has more than enough space with a 35L capacity, but not too much that you won’t be able to fit it under the seat in front or the overhead bins.
 It is also plenty big enough for a day out on the town if you are doing a city trip, and also enough room for your gear on a day hike.

 The presence of a small, but still present hip-belt will be a godsend to those who have loaded this backup.
 Sure, it’s not a proper hip harness, but it will certainly help.

-All in all, this is a great hybrid backpack for those who want a little of everything.
+All in all, this is a great hybrid North Face backpack for those who want a little of everything.

 While North Face backpacks are generally unisex, much care has been put in designing for women’s smaller frames and different builds.
 The Women’s Borealis Backpack is a crowd favorite.
 It has excellent design that molds to a woman’s body, and also comes in tons of different colors to match any kind of personality.